tomthecarrot/GlassGrid/README.md

 GlassGrid
 =========

+THIS IS A WORK IN PROGRESS (WIP) VERSION OF GLASSGRID!
+IT MAY NOT BE STABLE.
+PLEASE USE THE MASTER BRANCH INSTEAD!

 A simple app for Google Glass that shows a grid on top of camera output for photo alignment.
 Enjoy!

 Tutorial: